Matthew Mendelsohn: Ontario Government

 Mendelsohn was recruited by Premier Dalton McGuinty and Cabinet Secretary Tony Dean to head up the Democratic Renewal Secretariat in 2004.
-The main accomplishment of the DRS was the establishment of the Citizens’ Assembly on Electoral Reform, widely hailed as an innovative experiment in deliberative democracy.
+The main accomplishment of the DRS was the establishment of the Citizens’ Assembly on Electoral Reform.
 The Assembly was followed by a referendum on a proposal for a Mixed Member Proportional electoral system.
 The conduct of the referendum was widely criticized as being stacked against change, and the proposal went down to defeat.